Clinical Phase

 Under the supervision of clinical preceptors, students acquire the competencies needed for clinical PA practice.
 They are exposed to diverse patient populations across the life span in the disciplines of family medicine, internal medicine, pediatrics, surgery, obstetrics/gynecology, emergency medicine, and behavioral health.

 Beginning in the fourth semester, students participate in nine supervised clinical practice experiences (SCPEs) over approximately 12 months.
 The nine SCPEs consist of seven required disciplines and two electives.
-Clinical rotations are assigned by the program; students are not required to arrange for their own clinical placements.
+Clinical rotations are assigned by the program; students are not required to provide or solicit their own clinical sites or preceptors.

 During each SCPE (clinical rotation), physician assistant students gain patient experience in medical or surgical disciplines.
 As an integral part of the inter-disciplinary health-care team, the PA student is assigned to and supervised by a clinical preceptor.
 The PA student obtains medical histories, performs physical examinations, develops working differential diagnoses/assessments, orders and interprets appropriate laboratory and other diagnostic tests, performs therapeutic procedures, arrives at a final diagnosis and develops a comprehensive treatment plan.